onekin/GitLine/README.md

 # To install GitLine

 1. Copy this repository to Firefox extensions folder in your computer.
-Name the folder "scxmlGitDelta" instead of "GitLine".
+Name the folder "scxmlGitDelta@onekin.org" instead of "GitLine".
 2. Get a GitHub Access Token https://help.github.com/articles/creating-an-access-token-for-command-line-use/, and paste it in function DeltaUtils.getUserAccessToken inside file content/githubdeltas.js.
 3. In Firefox URL bar type "about:config".
 Set the following values to false: